canton7/ec2manager/README.md

 Scripts are called with the working directory set to the root of the mounted volume on which they reside.

+To help your scripts, the file `/home/ubuntu/aws-info` is written, which contains definitions of variables holding various useful bits of info, such as the AWS access and secret keys, the public IP, security group name, etc.
+If you need to use these in your script, source this file, then reference the variables (e.g. `source ~/aws-info; echo $AWS_ACCESS_KEY`).

 Choosing another AMI
 --------------------